HaitianWang/DPIRD-Drone-Project/README.md

 # Project Title: Raspberry Pi Remote Management and Reporting Platform

 ## Overview
 This repository is designed to organize and manage the resources for the Raspberry Pi Remote Management and Reporting Platform.
-It includes source code, task lists, and documentation to facilitate team collaboration and effective reporting to leadership.
+It includes source code, task lists, and documentation to facilitate team collaboration and effective reporting to supervisors.

 ## Repository Structure
 ```plaintext